Alexander-Qinn/MemmapReader/README.md

 #### Input:
 ```
 if __name__ == '__main__':
+  #Neither dimension has to match the original file.
   pandas_dataframe = M2D_F4.__read__(filepath, 20150106, 20150109)
   pandas_dataframe = M2D_F4.__save__(pandas_dataframe.iloc[0:2,:], newfilepath)
   print(M2D_F4.__read__(newfilepath)) #This file can now be read by the read function.